ansibleguy76/ansibleforms/README.md

 cd ..
 ```
 Second we prep our environment variables.
 An environment variable file contains the configuration of this application, such as http(s) settings, ldap settings, database connections, log settings, ...
-This application comes with an .env.example file that you must copy (.env.development or .env.production) and adjust to your needs.
+This application comes with an `.env.example` file that you must copy to `.env.development` or `.env.production` and adjust to your needs.
 You can maintain both development and production file to test if you have different dev & prod environments and settings.
 ```
 # prepare development environment variables
 cd client